 Meeting by Other Communication Methods

-Participation by Electronic Means at Members' Meetings - Pursuant to subsection 159(4) (Participation in meeting by electronic means) of the Act, if the Corporation chooses to make available a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during a meeting of members, any person entitled to attend such meeting may participate in
+Participation by Electronic Means at Member’' Meetings–- Pursuant to subsection 159(4) (Participation in meeting by electronic means) of the Act, if the Corporation chooses to make available a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during a meeting of members, any person entitled to attend such meeting may participate in

 the meeting by means of such telephonic, electronic or other communication facility in the manner provided by the Act.
 A person participating in a meeting by such means is deemed to be present at the meeting.
 Notwithstanding any other provision of this by-law, any person participating in a meeting of members pursuant to this section who is entitled to vote at that meeting may vote, in accordance with the Act, by means of any telephonic, electronic or other communication facility that the Corporation has made available for that purpose.

-Members' Meeting Held Entirely by Electronic Means – Pursuant to subsection 159(5) (Meeting held by electronic means) of the Act, if the directors or members of the Corporation call a meeting of members pursuant to the Act, those directors or members, as the case may be, may determine that the meeting shall be held, in accordance with the Act and the Regulations, entirely by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting.
+Member’' Meeting Held Entirely by Electronic Means – Pursuant to subsection 159(5) (Meeting held by electronic means) of the Act, if the directors or members of the Corporation call a meeting of members pursuant to the Act, those directors or members, as the case may be, may determine that the meeting shall be held, in accordance with the Act and the Regulations, entirely by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting.

 Voting

+Members must be in good standing during the membership term during which a meeting of members is held to be entitled to vote at such a meeting.

-Pursuant to subsection 165(3) (Electronic Voting) of the Act and Section 71(1) of the Regulations, when a vote is to be taken at a meeting of members, the voting may be carried out by mean of a telephonic, electronic or other communication facility, if the facility:
+Pursuant to subsection 165(3) (Electronic Voting) of the Act and Section 71(1) of the Regulations, when a vote is to be taken at a meeting of members, the voting may be carried out by means of a telephonic, electronic or other communication facility, if the facility:

 Enables the votes to be gathered in a manner that permits their subsequent verification; and